HL7/US-Core/input/pagecontent/basic-provenance.md

 <div class="bg-success" markdown="1">

-US Core Profiles contain elements that represent "small-p" provenance information about how the resource was obtained, which overlaps with the functionality of the Provenance resource discussed above.
-The US Core elements that communicate the author and author roles corresponding to the *[U.S. Core Data for Interoperability (USCDI)] Provenance Author and Author Role Data Elements requirements for individuals* are listed in the table below and on each US Core Profile page's "Profile Specific Implementation Guidance" section.
-The author is communicated by the elements and the author's role by the target resource type referenced by it (for example, Patient, Practitioner/PractitionerRole, RelatedPerson, Device).
+the functionality of the Provenance resource discussed above.
+The table below lists the US Core elements that communicate the author and author roles corresponding to the *[U.S. Core Data for Interoperability (USCDI)] Provenance Author and Author Role Data Elements requirements for individuals*.
+They are also documented on each US Core Profile page's "Profile Specific Implementation Guidance" section.
+The author is communicated by the elements and the author's role by the referenced target resource (for example, Patient, Practitioner/PractitionerRole, RelatedPerson, Device).
 Details about the author's role are contained in the target resource's contents.
-Many of these elements are labeled [Must Support} or [Additional USCDI Requirements].
+Many of these elements are labeled [Must Support] or [Additional USCDI Requirements].
 However, all of these elements and target resources **SHOULD** be supported in the profiles if the system captures the data.

 ##### Author and Author Role Data Elements

-The **bold asterisked** text indicates the elements are *Must Support* or "*Additional USCDI Requirements*, and target resources are *Must Support*.
+The elements and target resources listed in bold asterisked text indicate that they are *Must Support* or *Additional USCDI Requirements*.
-The following  US Core Profiles were not included because they are typically not associated with individual authorship:
+The following US Core Profiles were omitted because they are typically not associated with individual authorship:

 - US Core Encounter
 - US Core Location